zms-publishing/ZMS/docs/develop_api_exampels_en.md

 ## 5. evalMetaobjAttr()
 A content model can use primitive _py_-attributes for specific functions.
 In contrast to the Zope object _Script (Python)_ these primitive attributes are hidden in the ZMS metaobject manager  and preserve a tidy look of your upper Zope folder hierarchy.
-Actually these py-Methodes are stored like this (_hint: The ID contains a dot!_):
+Actually these py-Methods are stored like this (_hint: the Zope ID contains a dot!_):
 `content/metaobj_manager/test.primitive_py`

 On the object class' content instance (aka. _zmscontext_) the execution of the py-attributes is similar to any other attribute calls, it's done 'object-like':